ayboraa/FastNet/README.md

 ## Examples

-There examples for you to get started.
+There are examples for you to get started.
 You can check [examples](/examples) folder.

 ## License